themohal/Html-Code-Corrector/README.md

 ## Dataset

-The dataset contains on very small list of incorrect codes and correct codes.
+The dataset contains incorrect codes and their correct codes in html.
+The dataset is generated synthetically and there are 7362 unique examples.

 ## Preprocessing

-Dataset is first transformed from text to sequences then labelled as 0 bad and 1 good.
+Dataset is first transformed from text to sequences then labelled as 0 for bad and 1 for good.
+The dataset is then split 20% is used for validation and 20% is used for testing.

 ## Model

-Model is has 64 LSTM cells in first layer and 32 cells in second layer.
+Model has 64 LSTM cells in first layer and 32 cells in second layer.
 Model is trained for 20 epochs.

 ## Testing